nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 Looking at the memory usage for an 8 CPU job, it looks like an 8 CPU has a maximum memory requirement of 0.75 GB.

-## Estimating our Total Resource Requirments
+## Estimating our Total Resource Requirements

 Now that we know approximately how our job's CPU, memory and wall requirements scale, we can try and estimate our total resource